Anne Duke Judd

 Grandmothers' Gardens, her collection of poems honouring six women, is sold to raise funds for the Stephen Lewis Foundation through the grandmothers' campaign.

 Indian River Tales is a compilation of stories, poems, facts and folklore about the river where she grew up, in Port Carling, Muskoka.
-Bruce Day by Day, grew out of her curiosity about Bruce County people and communities and the stories she has written about them in the forty years since moving here.
+Bruce Day by Day, grew out of her curiosity about Bruce County people and communities and the stories she has written about them in the fifty years since moving here.

 A leader of copy-editing workshops, she is the founder of Broad Horizons Books.